Corporate Governance Code

 The Directors recognise the need to continue to develop our governance structure and processes in ways that reflect the evolving needs of the Group’s shareholders, employees, clients and wider stakeholders, and in order to ensure they support the growth and strategic progress of the Group.
 In doing so, we are committed to maintaining our compliance with the principles of the QCA code and providing clear disclosures relating to the changes and developments that we make.

-The business model and strategy of the Group are set out in full on pp 20‒25 of the Annual Report 2019.
-The business model and strategy, and any amendments thereto, are developed by the Chief Executive Officer and the executive team (represented in the Alpha Global Management Board); and approved by the Board.
+The Group’s business model and strategy are described in the Strategic Report on pp 18−19 of the 2023 Annual Report.
+The business model and strategy, and any amendments thereto, are developed by the Chief Executive Officer and the executive team (represented in the Alpha Group Strategy Committee and Group Coordination Committee); and approved by the Board.
 The Board oversees the execution of the Group strategy by the executive team.

 The Group’s strategy is to continue to grow and achieve a larger share of its chosen markets by building on its successful service offering.
 The geographic expansion of Alpha’s business practices is a key component of that growth strategy.
 The strategy is focussed around the following main growth objectives: 1.
-Expanding the existing business practices; 2.
-Rolling out the proven practice model globally; and 3.
+Scaling up and broadening the Group’s client proposition; 2.
+Rolling out the client proposition globally; and 3.
 Making selective acquisitions.

 Maintaining a good, consistent engagement with shareholders is given a high priority by the Directors of the Board.
 The principal methods of communication with shareholders are the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the Group’s investor website.

-The Company’s third Annual General Meeting will take place on Wednesday 23 September 2020.
+The Company’s fifth Annual General Meeting took place on 13 September 2022.
 If, and when, voting decisions are not materially in line with the Company’s expectations, the Board will seek to engage with shareholders to understand and address any issues informing those decisions.

-The executive team, represented in the Global Management Board, oversees the social and ethical framework, and is responsible for reviewing operational processes for managing social, environmental and ethical risk.
-In this respect, the Global Management Board reports into the Board of Directors, to ensure that any significant risks to the longer-term success of the business arising from such matters are adequately mitigated and addressed.
+The executive team, represented in the Group Coordination Committee, oversees the social and ethical framework, and is responsible for reviewing operational processes for managing social, environmental and ethical risk.
+In this respect, the Group Coordination Committee reports into the Board of Directors, to ensure that any significant risks to the longer-term success of the business arising from such matters are adequately mitigated and addressed.
 The Board believes that the risk of impact to the long-term success of the Group is low, and satisfactorily managed, based upon its line of business and geographical footprint.

 The success of the Group’s business model is founded upon its high-performing consulting team.
 The Board and the executive team are committed to providing an open, interactive and collaborative working environment; and there are opportunities throughout the year for employees to submit their feedback about any aspect of the working environment, the business organisation and the corporate goals.
 Employee feedback helps the Group to understand and focus its attentions on what matters to its employees.
 Feedback is also sought from the Group’s contractors at regular points during the delivery engagements on which they are working to capture any key learning points or general recommendations about the delivery framework.